Oracle Java Licensing and Audit FAQ Guide

 - Practical Impact: Many companies are deciding not to renew their plans to uninstall or replace Oracle JDK installations with OpenJDK or another solution at the end of the term.
 For example, suppose your Java subscription ends in December, and you don’t want to renew.
 In that case, you should ensure that all Oracle JDK instances are removed or switched to an alternative (or moved to a free Oracle JDK version, if applicable) by January.

-- Renewal Grace: Oracle might have a grace period or allow backdated renewal if you change your mind shortly after expiry, but that’s not guaranteed.
+- Renewal Grace: Oracle may offer a grace period or allow backdated renewal if you change your mind shortly after expiry, but this is not guaranteed.
 It’s better to plan.

 In summary, non-renewal means you shouldn’t keep using Oracle Java in production (unless it’s one of those versions Oracle currently offers for free).
-If you keep using it, you won’t get fixes, and you could face compliance issues if Oracle audits you after your subscription expires.
+If you continue using it, you won’t receive updates, and you may face compliance issues if Oracle audits you after your subscription expires.

 32. Are there any special licensing terms for educational institutions or non-profits?